Kitware/gobig/roles/zookeeper/README.md

   - `state` can be any one of "absent", "present", "stopped", "started", "reloaded", or "restarted".

-  - By default, the hash of a randomly generated password is used when creating a new zookeeper user.
+  - By default, the hash for a blank password is used when creating a new zookeeper user, disabling password login.

   - zookeeper is installed under `zookeeper_install_root`/zookeeper-`zookeeper_version`.